-WC 100 Into the Woods, Out of the Woods: Utopias and Education (3)
+WC 100 Into the Woods, Out of the Woods, Communities and Education (3)

-WC 100 uses the concept of utopias, and how they have influenced societies, education and the world, to introduce students to the concept of the SMWC community and its particular values and ideas.
-Includes emphases on critical thinking and writing, as well as information literacy.
-Serves as foundation to help students identify their individual goals and values.
+WC 100 uses the concept of communities, and how they have influenced societies, education and the world to introduce the concept of the SMWC community and its particular values and ideas.
+Includes emphasis on critical thinking and writing, as well as information literacy.
+Serves as a foundation to help students identify their individual goals and values.
 Fulfills Woods Core requirement.
 Fall and Spring, every year.